wl0182/Restaurant-Ordering-System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is protected under **All Rights Reserved** copyright.
+No part of this software may be used, reproduced, or distributed without explicit written permission from the author.

+For permission requests or licensing inquiries, please contact: lagnaouiw@gmail.com

 ---